petzval/btferret/README.md

 node_server(2,node_callback,10);

-// *** OR ***

-// CLASSIC SERVER - node 1
-// Set up node 1 as a classic server listening for node 2 to connect
-// Specify 10 as end char for packets sent by client
-// Pi-Pi connections do not require a link key or passkey

-classic_server(2,node_callback,10,KEY_OFF | PASSKEY_OFF);

 // This node_callback routine receives packets sent by the client.
 // It works the same way for NODE and CLASSIC connections so the
 // same code can be used for both.